About Northumbrian Water

 Northumbrian Water is looking to develop a ‘smart’ version of the ‘Porcupine’ which can react to issues before they form a blockage or cause flooding.
 The solution will need to augment or replace the existing device with sensors and data collection capability in order to analyse depth of flow and identify the presence and origination of unflushables caught.

-Innvotek will be working with Northumbrian Water on the sewer blockages challenge: An unmanned module to tackle sewer blockages using AI
+As part of the prototype phase of the programme, Innvotek worked with Northumbrian Water on the sewer blockages challenge: An unmanned module to tackle sewer blockages using AI

 Challenge 2: Water network monitoring and real time analysis